freeCodeCamp/how-to-contribute-to-open-source/README.md

 ## Open Source books

-> Books on all things open source: the culture, history, best practices, etc.
+> Books on all things Open Source: The Culture, History, Best Practices, etc.

 - [Producing Open Source Software](https://producingoss.com/) - Producing Open Source Software is a book about the human side of Open Source development.
 It describes how successful projects operate, the expectations of users and developers, and the culture of free software.
 - [The Architecture of Open Source Applications](https://www.aosabook.org/en/index.html) - The authors of twenty-four open source applications explain how their software is structured, and why.
 From web servers and compilers to health record management systems, they are covered here to help you become a better developer.